 Here's a thought.
 Take a week off to work and play in the Columbia River Gorge up in Lyle, Washington.
-Help me build a dining table for a designated great non-profit while designing your own table for home.
-While learning and practicing building skills building one dinner table, you will be designing your own.
+Help build a dining table for Sisters Folk Festival, a great non-profit with an annual auction, while designing your own table for home.
+While learning and practicing building skills to make one dinner table, you will be designing and prototyping your own.

 At day's end, we will gather with beverage in hand from one of the many local wineries or breweries and talk about design topics in a gorgeous setting.
 This will be a great situation to learn design, practice skills for building a table, and help support a great non-profit.
 Because it's a new and small space, there is room for only four students.
 I hope you'll join us for this incredible experience.